iamsayan/wp-last-modified-info/readme.txt

 = Is this plugin good for SEO? =

 Yes, absolutely.
-This plugin returns last modified info on both post and pages and also enable 'last modified' header output and 'revision' meta tag which are good for SEO.
+This plugin returns last modified info on both post and pages and also enable 'revision' meta tag which is good for SEO.

+= Is this plugin compa with multisite?

+Yes, it is fully compatible with multisite.

 = Can I customize 'Last Updated' text? =